atelechev/fen2chessboard/README.md

 ![Empty board with margins](/docs/images/diagram_empty_leipzig.png?raw=true "board.png example 2")

+The top-left corner of the a8 square in this board starts at pixel 16, so the top and the left margins (or paddings) should have the value of 15.

 8) The following files must be present in the folder with the style:

 ```